 Getting through Virginia’s hot and often muggy summers would be pretty tough without air conditioning.
 Fortunately, that’s not an issue for most Virginians.
-According to the U.S. Energy Information Administration (EIA), most homes in the state have air conditioning, including 80% with central A/C.1
+According to the U.S. Energy Information Administration (EIA), most homes in the state have air conditioning, including over 80% with central A/C.1

-That’s great news for HVAC professionals, but before you can get to work you must obtain a state license from the Department of Professional and Occupational Regulation.2 That requires documented work experience and passing grades on two exams.
+That’s great news for HVAC professionals, but before you can get to work, you must obtain a state license from the Department of Professional and Occupational Regulation.2 That requires documented work experience and passing grades on two exams.